ShangwenWang/shangwenwang.github.io/_pages/about.md

 I am happy to establish solid cooperation relations with outstanding researchers within my field, such as [Ming Wen](http://justinwm.github.io/) from Huazhong University of Science and Technology, [Kui Liu](https://brucekuiliu.github.io/) from Nanjing University of Aeronautics and Astronautics, and [Tegawendé F. Bissyandé](http://bissyande.github.io) from University of Luxembourg.
 For our works, please refer to the Publication page.

 * NEWS!
+  * 2021.10: I will serve as the PC Member of [ICPC2022](https://conf.researchr.org/home/icpc-2022).
+Welcome for submissions!
+  * 2021.08: Our Peculiar has been accepted by [ISSRE2021](http://2021.issre.net/).
+Congratulations to Hongjun!
-  * One recent work has been accepted by [ESEC/FSE2021](https://2021.esec-fse.org/) (05/2021) Really happy about that!
+  * 2021.05: One recent work has been accepted by [ESEC/FSE2021](https://2021.esec-fse.org/).
+Really happy about that!
-  * Recently I participated in the project led by Professor Steffen Herbold on dissection of bug fixing commits.
+  * 2020.11: Recently I participated in the project led by Professor Steffen Herbold on dissection of bug fixing commits.
 Our paper is under review by the Springer journal Empirical Software Engineering.
 A pre-print version can be accessed [here](http://arxiv.org/abs/2011.06244).